What is Sunfiber?

 Are there side effects of having too much fiber?

 People whose bodies are unaccustomed to getting sufficient dietary fiber – from food or fiber supplements – may sometimes experience gas, bloating and/or diarrhea.
-Those side effects are virtually non-existent with Sunfiber.
+Those side effects are virtually non-existent with Sunfiber at the recommended dosages.

 Is Sunfiber a prebiotic?